Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 ## Modelling Airbnb Property Listing Dataset Project
 &nbsp;

-The aim of this project is to develop a framework for a wide range of machine learning models that can be applied to various datasets.
-The main dataset used is the
+The aim of this project is to develop a framework for a wide range of machine learning models that can be applied to various datasets.<br />
-Airbnb property listing dataset.<br />

 &nbsp;